Self loving affirmations—love ‘em or hate ‘em?

 - 5th layer: I am relaxed

-Here’s another example to guide you towards an affirmation of “I am inherently worthy.”
+Let's look at an example of a woman wanting to move toward believing, “I am inherently worthy.”
 Let’s say that you try that one out, and it feels like too far of a stretch for your brain to actually believe.

 It’s okay, there’s a lotta years of programming that you’re un-learning.